tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/开发指南/概念介绍/参数模板_intl_en.md

-MPS uses a parameter template to organize commonly used key transcoding parameters for your convenience.
+MPS uses parameter templates to organize commonly used key transcoding parameters for your convenience.
 A parameter template is identified by its name and ID.
 For example, common parameter templates "LD", "SD", "HD", and "FHD" are identified by transcoding template IDs "10", "20", "30", and "40", respectively.
 Parameter templates can be categorized as follows based on different transcoding tasks:
 - Transcoding template
 - Remuxing template
 - Animated image generating template
-- Screencapturing template
+- Time point screencapturing template
 - Sampled screencapturing template
 - Image sprite generating template

-MPS provides common parameter templates of the above template types, which are called preset parameter templates.
-You can also create parameter templates of various types and set different parameter values for them, which are called custom parameter templates.
-For more information on parameters in parameter templates, please see [Template Parameter Description](https://intl.cloud.tencent.com/document/product/1041/33494).
+MPS provides preset parameter templates for all of the above.
+You can also create custom parameter templates and set parameter values.
+For more information on parameter templates, please see [Parameter Templates](https://cloud.tencent.com/document/product/862/37037).

 ## Preset Parameter Templates